evgeny-panasyuk/await_emu/README.md

 This proof-of-concept shows that exact syntax of `await` feature can be emulated with help of Stackful Coroutines, demonstrating that it is superior mechanism.

-Main aim of this proof-of-concept is to draw attention to Stackful Coroutines.
+Main aim of this proof-of-concept is to draw attention to Stackful Coroutines, but not emulation of `await` itself, because stackful coroutines is superior mechanism and allows to reach higher levels of asynchronous encapsulation.

 Code example
 ============